norihiro/obs-face-tracker/README.md

 Once a face is found, the face is tracked.
 Based on the location and the size of the face under tracking, the frame will be cropped.

+## Usage
+The face tracker is implemented as an effect filter.
+Open filters for a source on OBS Studio, then add `Face Tracker` from the add button on `Effect Filters`.

+See [Properties](doc/properties.md) for the description of each property.

 ## Building

 This plugin requires [dlib](http://dlib.net/) to be built.